audy/phyloseq-data/readme.md

-# microbiome-datasets
+# phyloseq-data

 This repository contains links/submodules and scripts for downloading as many public 16S rRNA microbiome datasets as possible.

 There are scripts for converting output into Rdata files which can be interpreter by the Phyloseq package in R.